What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 What does Bill C-8 require organizations to do?

-For designated operators, the Critical Cyber Systems Protection Act sets four pillars: establish a documented cybersecurity program proportionate to risk, manage supply-chain and third-party cyber risk, report significant cyber incidents on a defined timeline, and keep records available for inspection.
-Boards approve the program and review it on cadence.
-The Canadian Centre for Cyber Security publishes the technical baseline most Canadian businesses use as the floor.
+For designated operators, the Critical Cyber Systems Protection Act sets four pillars: establish a documented cybersecurity program within 90 days of designation, manage supply-chain and third-party cyber risk, report significant cyber incidents on a defined timeline, and keep Canadian records available for inspection.

 Across Fusion Computing’s 2026 client-engagement data, the common gap among non-designated suppliers is not the program existing on paper.
 It is that the program lacks board sign-off, named owners, and a tested incident-response runbook.
 Those three artifacts are exactly what regulated clients ask for in vendor due-diligence packets.